 The estate has remained intact since the Middle Ages.
 It passed from the hands of one powerful Gascony family into the hands of another, remained in the possession of the Mesmes family until 1668, then passed to the Pontac family (owners of Château Haut-Brion) until 1711.

 Today, the estate covers approximately 400 hectares of adjoining land.
-Vineyards growing the grapes that produce the Armagnac cover twenty-two hectares of land.
+Vineyards growing the grapes that produce the Armagnac cover twenty-five hectares of land.

 The estate has always maintained a tradition of excellence and pursues the same demanding standard today.
 Every single step in the process of making the Armagnac, from tending the grapevines to making the wine, distillation, ageing and bottling, is performed on the estate in the tradition that is over three centuries old.